shivasm45/DataScienceProject/README.md

-# NEOs Dataset (Prediction of NEO using Machine Learning Algorithm)
+# NASA NEOs Dataset (Prediction of NEO using Machine Learning Algorithm)

-Title : PREDICTION OF POTENTIALLY HAZARDOUS NEAREST EARTH OBJECTS (NEOs) USING MACHINE LEARNING

 ### The attributes of NASA NEO dataset are:
 -> id : identifier (the same object can have several rows in the dataset, as it has been observed multiple times)